MicaelJarniac/YAGPDB-Resources/cc/rolemenu.md

 This is a rolemenu that automatically removes the reactions.

+**This command is basically useless, and is now in an archived state**

 ## Setup

 1. Create a new **Custom Commands** group (press <kbd><samp>+</samp></kbd>)